CelineCHEN47/python_project/README.md

 ## generation model
-in the generation part, implement the preprocessing.py first, it would save those dataset into the data folder.
+in the generation part, implement the preprocessing.py first, it would save those dataset into the data/email_reply_dataset folder(can set the path manually).

 Then call train.py to implement training.
 The current code ignore all of the evaluation part to ensure it can run locally.